Tax Set Up (Sectors ONLY)

 - Once you have created your economic zones and set up all necessary tax rates, you are ready to create your sectors.

-- In your KORONA.pos Cloud account (www.koronacloud.com), go to Settings > Sectors.
+- In your KORONA.pos Cloud account (koronacloud.com), go to Settings > Sectors.

-- Add Tax Rates: After naming the sector, you can begin to add in the appropriate tax rates.
+- Add Tax Rates: After naming the Sector, you can add the appropriate tax rates.
 Remember, a sector is a set of tax calculations that will apply to products that need to be taxed in that particular way.
-Start by simply adding all of the applicable taxes.
+Start by adding all of the applicable taxes.